shalmolighosh/shalmolighosh.github.io/README.md

 ## Projects
 1. Stance detection in web and social media : A comparative study
 2. Identifying multidimensional information from microblogs during epidemics

+## Contact
+You can connect me in gmail : shalmolighosh94@gmail.com